AColocho/AColocho/README.md

 ## Hello there!
 I'm Alejandro. 👋

 I am a data scientist with a background in finance.📈 I am passionate about building machine learning models, working with data, and building cool apps.
-Computer vision and NLP definitely stand above the rest, but I cannot pass up a good regression or classification problem that help get a competitive advantage.🤖
+Computer vision and NLP definitely stand above the rest, but I cannot pass up a good regression or classification problem that can help get a competitive advantage.🤖

 ### **In my free time, I like to...**
 📝 Write blogs